cheryl-qian/cheryl-qian/README.md

 # Hi there, I'm Cheryl! 👋

 Welcome to my GitHub profile!
-I'm a passionate designer and developer with a keen interest in building innovative solutions and contributing to open-source projects.
+I'm a product designer and developer with a keen interest in building innovative solutions and contributing to open-source projects.

 ## 🔧 Technologies & Tools